mqnfred/hips/README.md

-For all the small shops out there, the low profile targets with a limited amount of individual developers involved, we suggest tracking your secrets alongside your code, in a file or folder "database."
+For all the small shops out there, the low profile targets with a limited amount of individual developers involved, we suggest tracking your secrets alongside your code, in a file or folder database.

-This will reduce sources of truth in our distributed system by 1 and help with "infrastructure as code" by making access to the secrets a local affair.
+This will reduce sources of truth in your distributed system by 1 and help with "infrastructure as code" by making access to the secrets a local affair.
 You will not have to get married to some cloud provider's secret manager, you will not have to deploy an open-source solution yourself.